Mainframe-Renewal-Project/sear-docs/authorizations.md

 {: .warning }

 > In general access to the profiles listed below should only be given out to security administrators or security automation users.
 Even extract/search access to the API should be given out cautiously, being able to "data mine" the RACF database is useful for bad actors.
-Profiles on this page should **always** have a UACC of `NONE` and id(*) shouldn't be one the access lists either.
+Profiles on this page should **always** have a UACC of `NONE` and id(*) shouldn't be on the access lists either.

 ## Data extraction requests